Evaluating In-Context Learning of Libraries for Code Generation: Learning a New Programming Language

-\textbf{Models.} We experiment with GPT-4 \cite{gpt4}, GPT-3.5-Turbo \cite{gpt3, instructgpt}, LLaMA-2 70B \cite{llama2}, CodeLlama \cite{codellama}, and StarCoder \cite{starcoder}.\\
+\paragraph{Models.} We experiment with GPT-4, GPT-3.5-Turbo, LLaMA-2 70B, CodeLlama, and StarCoder.

-\textbf{Metrics.} We measure \emph{proof correctness}, calculated as the fraction of examples for which the model generated the correct formal proof.
-Following \citet{dsp}, for a given example, we evaluate correctness of the generated proof using the Isabelle proof checker and a proof automation tool called Sledgehammer \cite{sledgehammer}.
+\paragraph{Metrics.} We measure \emph{proof correctness}, calculated as the fraction of examples for which the model generated the correct formal proof.
+Following \citet{dsp}, for a given example, we evaluate correctness of the generated proof using the Isabelle proof checker and the Sledgehammer proof automation tool \cite{sledgehammer}.